-- The Board of Regents reserves the right to amend or 1. terminate the Common Trust Fund as it deems necessary or advisable. - Amend the Investment Guidelines section of "The Common Trust đ.
-Fund Investment Policy Statement" as set out below in congressional style:
+1. The Board of Regents reserves the right to amend or terminate the Common Trust Fund as it deems necessary or advisable.

+d.
+Amended the Investment Guidelines section of "The Common Trust Fund Investment Policy Statement" as set out below: